-Identify those children who are still not making p teaching strategies being applied and discuss app intervention, with specific targets and objectives parents.
-Monitor the impact of this intervention ropriate My Plan informal discussions with SENCO Parents her 4.
-If after effective My Plan intervention has been used making progress discuss concerns formally with progressions to seek advice (e.g. SALT and Education stage a formal referral could be made to the Advice parental consent is required.
-Advice from such exput into action and the process will begin again from arents, access external drop anal Psychologist).
-At this sory Teaching Service (ATS), ternal agencies will then be rop ins 5.
-Class teacher and SENCO to continue to monitor making progress, formal written concerns must These must outline the provision made so far, the discussions with parents and colleagues.
-Parent's for a discussion of special provision and must be explaining this action. se made to the SENCO. e outcomes, notes of invited to a formal meeting ssued with a letter her At this stage the ASSESS- PLAN-DO- REVIEW process is in placed on the SEND register. itiated and the child is
+3. Identify those children who are still not making progress despite quality first Class Teacher teaching strategies being applied and discuss appropriate My Plan SENCO intervention, with specific targets and objectives, informal discussions with Parents parents.
+Monitor the impact of this intervention using a log of interventions.
+4. If after effective My Plan intervention has been used, children are still not making progress discuss concerns formally with parents, access external drop in sessions to seek advice (e.g. SALT and Educational Psychologist).
+At this stage a formal referral could be made to the Advisory Teaching Service (ATS), parental consent is required.
+Advice from such external agencies will then be put into action and the process will begin again from box 2.
+Class Teacher SENCO ATS Informal drop ins with external agencies Parents 5.
+Class teacher and SENCO to continue to monitor progress.
+If child is still not making progress, formal written concerns must be made to the SENCO.
+These must outline the provision made so far, the outcomes, notes of discussions with parents and colleagues.
+Parent's invited to a formal meeting for a discussion of special provision and must be issued with a letter explaining this action.
+Class Teacher SENCO Parents SLT stage the ASSESS- PLAN-DO- REVIEW process is initiated and the child is on the SEND register.